Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Policy on Advanced Placement Credit

-Students who have received a 5 on the Advanced Placement Environmental Science examination may count that credit as one introductory Environmental Sciences elective course in the Environmental Studies and Sciences majors and minors.
+Students who have received a 4 or 5 on the Advanced Placement Environmental Science examination can elect to receive credit for BIOL-120(L): Introduction of Environmental Science.

 Printed from: https://catalog.rhodes.edu/programs-study/environmental-studies-and-sciences/policy-advanced-placement-credit